Saybrone/NucleoScope/README.md

 - Expanding the dataset by integrating ENSDF
 - Mobile app using Android Studio
 - Add prediction of intensity and multipolarity

+##Data Source
+This project uses evaluated nuclear structure data from the International Atomic Energy Agency (IAEA) Nuclear Data Section:

+Source: IAEA Nuclear Chart

+The dataset contains:

+- Energy Levels (keV) for various isotopes
+- Spin-Parity Assignments (Jπ) for nuclear states
+- Gamma Transition Energies (keV) for decay schemes
+-
+These values were extracted, cleaned, and converted into CSV format for training the AI model.